lisettetapia/cps493_classwork/README.md

 # cps493_classwork
-All work that is done in class
+All work that is done in class!

 I am majoring in computer science.
 I have gained computer experience whether it was through school or past internships/job opportunities.
 The courses that I have taken were CS1 and CS2 and introductory elective courses like Visual Programming and Web Page Design.
 In past jobs or internships, I have worked on some projects and programs using the following languages: Java, Python, C++, HTML, CSS, and Javascript.
 For example, I worked on a responsive website using HTML, CSS, Bootstrap, and Javascript.
 I also collaborated on a project that essentially was a calculator that used Python.
 I like to say that I have a sufficient amount of computer experience working with several languages.